nreddi2/data-science-portfolio/wage-income-north-carolina.md

 | Bachelor’s degree | $81,220.00 | $56,854.00 | 5,551 | 5,946 |
 | Graduate or professional degree | $106,601.25 | $71,067.50 | 3,309 | 4,325 |

-<div class="draft-prompt"><strong>Your writing:</strong> In all four education groups, the men's weighted median is found to be higher than the women's.
+<div class="draft-prompt"><strong></strong> In all four education groups, the men's weighted median is found to be higher than the women's.
 At a high school level, the men's median was $42,640.50 and the women's was $30,457.50.
 This gap increases the higher you go in education, jumping up to $81,220.00 for men and $56,854.00 for women at a bachelor's degree and a $106,601.25 for men and $71,067.50 for women at a graduate/professional degree.
 It was interesting to find that the gap would increase as the education levels went higher; I honestly expected it to be more even at a higher level.</div>

 ### Figure 3 · Age groups